Last Updated on 19.5.23 by Michael Smoult

 If you are unmarried your partner will not automatically receive anything and the impact of inheritance tax can be greater for unmarried couples.

-Wills can be advantageous for a variety of reasons such as inheritance tax mentioned earlier but financially speaking you may be facing concerns in how best to provide for your family and in some cases it is either impossible or undesirable to pass assets outright to a person with a disability or to your spouse if they have been diagnosed with Alzheimers or Parkinsons.
+Wills can be advantageous for a variety of reasons such as the inheritance tax mentioned earlier but financially speaking you may be facing concerns about how best to provide for your family and in some cases it is either impossible or undesirable to pass assets outright to a person with a disability or to your spouse if they have been diagnosed with Alzheimer’s or Parkinson’s.

-Without proper planning and guidance you can cause problems for your vulnerable beneficiary as any inheritance could have a huge impact on the level of means tested benefits they receive.
-Your child could lose the right to benefits such as Housing Benefit or Income Support as they are only allowed a minimum capital sum of £6000.
+Without proper planning and guidance, you can cause problems for your vulnerable beneficiary as any inheritance could have a huge impact on the level of means-tested benefits they receive.
+Your child could lose the right to benefits such as Housing Benefits or Income Support as they are only allowed a minimum capital sum of £6000.